 While folks who didn’t attend the review have the best intentions to read all the written materials, they often won’t have the time.
 The abstract needs to be your incident’s elevator pitch: if people are going to learn from this incident in 1 minute, what information do they need to know?
 This way, you can be sure your audience is getting the gist, even if they don’t have a ton of time.

 An abstract can also help them decide if they want to commit to reading the report or watching the recording.
 So, when writing an abstract, make it as easily digestible as possible.

 However, that being said, the abstract is brief, so it may lose nuance or depth.
 Readers will benefit from being linked to another more comprehensive artifact if they have more questions.

 How to Share Your Abstract

 You choose!
-The abstract can be shared informally over Slack, email and (if you use it) in Jeli!
+The abstract can be shared informally over Slack, email, and in Jeli!
 It can also be combined with other sharing formats in the beginning, as a sort of preface.

 Who to Share It With

 An abstract can be shared with everyone.
 It’s particularly great for sharing with leadership and executives, but can also be an excellent entry point for people not directly involved in the incident (such as different engineering teams, non-tech folks) to learn more about exactly what happened.